alf-tool/alf-core/README.md

     |                                     |                                                 |                         | +------+------+------+ |
     +-------------------------------------+-------------------------------------------------+-------------------------+------------------------+

+Many people think that relational databases are necessary 'flat', that they only contain very simple, and restricted scalar values.
+This is wrong; most SQL databases are indeed 'flat', but _relations_ (in the mathematical sense of the relational theory) are not!
+Look, **the example above is a relation!**; that 'contains' another relations as particular values, which, in turn, could 'contain' relations or any other 'simple' or more 'complex' value...
+This is not "flat" at all, after all :-)

+### Types and Values

+To understand what a is relation exactly, one needs to remember elementary notions of set theory and the concepts of _type_ and _value_.

+* A _type_ is a finite set of values; it is non necessarily ordered and, being a set, it does never contains two values which are considered equal.

+* A _value_ is **immutable** (you cannot 'change' a value, in any way), has no localization in time and space, and is always typed (that is, it is always accompanied by some identification of the type it belongs to).

+As you can see, _type_ and _value_ are not the same concepts as _class_ and _object_, with which you are probably familiar with.
+Alf considers that the latter are implementations of the former.
+Alf assumes _valid_ implementations, (equality and hash methods must be correct) and _valid_ usage (objects used for representing values are kept immutable).
+That being said, if you want to put (immutable) **arrays, colors, ranges, or whatever in your relations**, just do it!
+You can even join on them, restrict on them, summarize on them, and so on.

+### Tuples and Relations

+Tuples (aka records) and relations are values as well, which explains why you can have them inside relations!

+* Logically speaking, a tuple is a set of (attribute name, attribute value) pairs.
+Moreover, it does not contain two attributes with the same name and is **not particularly ordered**.
+Also, **a tuple is a _value_, and is therefore immutable**.

+  Tuples in Alf are simply represented by with ruby hashes, taken as tuples implementations.
+Alf does not freeze them for guaranteeing immutability, but could do it in the future.
+No support is or will ever be provided for ordering tuple attributes.
+Because hashes are ordered in Ruby 1.9, Alf implements a best effort strategy to keep a friendly ordering when rendering tuples.

 ### Terminology, concepts & rules

 We mostly use the terminology used by Date & Darwen in their books, which is